She knows she'll always be safe with Klaus.

 "No, Klaus."
 Caroline closes her eyes and tries to ignore the quiet whimpering of the woman next to her.

-Caroline opens her eyes and, dammit, she can't seem to stop crying.
-She tries to inhale but Klaus's grip won't allow it, so she chokes out, "You're hurting me, Klaus."
-They're looking each other squarely in the eye, Klaus's brow narrowed, still breathing heavily, while Caroline gasps for air.
+Caroline opens her eyes and, dammit, she can't seem to stop crying."You're hurting me, Klaus," she sobs, struggling to pull her hand away.
+They're looking each other squarely in the eye, Klaus's brow narrowed, still breathing heavily, while Caroline gasps in pain.
 "Klaus, please!"
-Her voice cracks and so does something inside him, his grip immediately loosened.
-He scoops her up, holding her close to him, and Caroline gasps for breath, her body stiff and uncertain about being in Klaus's hold.
+Her voice cracks and so does something inside him, his grip immediately loosened, her hand dropping to her side.
+He scoops her up, holding her close to him, and Caroline stiffens, uncertain about being in Klaus's hold.

 Neither of them says anything for a long moment and only when Caroline hears the last breath leave the human woman does she return his embrace and sob into his shoulder, hating herself for seeking comfort in him, for being so vulnerable and exposed at his own hands.
 And he hugs her and pets her matted hair down, whispering, "Hush, hush…" over and over.
 She wants to hate him for all he's done, not just for tonight, but since he first came to Mystic Falls, but she can't.
 He's saved her again, how many times has that been now?
 And she's happy to be alive, though Caroline wonders if her life was worth the cost.
 Her mother would say it was, of course, as would her friends, and she knows for a fact that Klaus would place her life above thousands of humans, but as the corpse of a woman she has known for what seems like forever lies only inches from her and Caroline is covered in the blood of victims of the man holding her, she knows that had Klaus not come, she would have died, and she knows she would have been ok with it.